-The Worksop Charter Trustees comprise of all 18 Bassetlaw District Councillors who represent the sixwards in Worksop, once elected to Bassetlaw, they automatically become a Charter Trustee.
+The Worksop Charter Trustees comprise of all 18 Bassetlaw District Councillors who represent the wards in Worksop, once elected to Bassetlaw, they automatically become a Charter Trustee.

-The Trustees came into existence in April 1974, when the old Worksop Borough Council was merged with the Worksop Rural District, Retford Borough Council and Retford Rural District to form the new Bassetlaw District Council.
+The Trustees came into existence in April 1974, when the old Worksop Borough Council was merged with the Worksop Urban District Council and the Retford Rural District Council and East Retford Borough Council ( Retford has its own Charter Trustees ) to form the new Bassetlaw District Council.
 Some areas opted at that time to create new "Town Councils", but the decision was taken not to do this, but to form a Charter Trustee Body.

 The role of the Trustees is purely ceremonial, they elect a Mayor and Deputy Mayor each May, and safeguard the traditions of the former Borough of Worksop.
 They maintain the civic regalia and the "Town Plate", which is a collection of gifts and artefacts that were donated to the Town during its days as a Borough.

-The Trustees meet formally on several occasions each year, they receive reports from the Mayor and Clerk and they set an annual budget which covers the running cost of the Trustees.
+The Trustees meet formally on four occasions each year, they receive reports from the Mayor and Clerk and they set an annual budget which covers the running cost of the Trustees.
 They make a formal precept for funds to the Bassetlaw District Council, in the same way that Parish and Town Councils do.
-The cost of the Trustees is paid for solely by the residents of Worksop, and the annual cost works out at just 1 pence per household.
+The cost of the Trustees is paid for solely by the residents of Worksop, via a precept.
+In 2021/22 this is less than £3 at Band D.